Jacqueline Kennedy's 1962 goodwill tour of India and Pakistan: Pakistan tour

 Kennedy arrived in Pakistan on 21 March 1962, on a Pakistan Air Force aircraft.
 She was greeted at the airport by the US Ambassador to Pakistan Walter P. McConaughy, and Pakistan's President Mohammad Ayub Khan.
 During the party laid out for her in Lahore, he gave her a pearl necklace set with rubies, emeralds and diamonds.
 One of her trips, accompanied by Nawab Malik Amir Mohammad Khan, included greeting Pathan tribal leaders at Jamrud Fort near the Khyber Pass.
 In Pakistan, she watched a show with dancing horses and camels, and visited Shalimar Bagh.
-At the Governor's Palace he presented her a horse named 'Sardar'.
+At the Governor's Palace he presented her with a horse named 'Sardar'.
 On her last day in Pakistan, when Kennedy asked Khan if she could try on his karakul hat, she liked it, and he gifted it to her.

 Fashion style

 Kennedy's fashion style, which she preferred not to talk about, was a regular topic of discussion in the media by the time of her India and Pakistan tour.
 It was not her intention to have her wardrobe a focus of attention.
 Worried about the response to her expensive wardrobe, she jokingly told her press secretary that "if you say anything, tell them it's secondhand and that I bought everything at the Ritz Thrift Shop".